Bactrocera dorsalis: Distribution

-Endemic to Southeast Asia, B. dorsalis is a highly invasive pest species that now has a presence in at least 65 countries.
+B. dorsalis is found in tropical and subtropical areas and is endemic to Southeast Asia.
+It is a highly invasive pest species.
+From 1910 to 1990, the fly species was only observed in 5 countries; however, in the last three decades, the rate of spread by B. dorsalis has sharply increased, with the species invading an additional 70 countries.
+It now has a presence in at least 65 countries.
+They can be found in the USA, China, the UAE, the rest of Southeast Asia, India, Brunei, Malaysia, the Philippines, The Mariana Islands, Timor Leste, Pakistan, Taiwan and the rest of South Asia.
 It has also been introduced to Hawaii, the Mariana Islands, and Tahiti.
 The fly is also found in most countries of sub-Saharan Africa.
-From 1910 to 1990, the fly species was only observed in 5 countries; however, in the last three decades, the rate of spread by B. dorsalis has sharply increased, with the species invading an additional 70 countries.
+Individuals have been found and eradicated in New Zealand.

-Elsewhere in the United States, B. dorsalis has been spotted in California and Florida.
+B. dorsalis has been spotted in California and Florida.
 These appearances then trigger a cascade of eradication efforts.
 Four major oriental fruit fly eradication efforts occurred in response to infestations in California between 1960 and 1997.
 Two additional infestations were eradicated in 2006 and 2007, occurring within 3–4 years of reports of these infestations.
 In July 2010, flies were discovered in traps in the Sacramento and Placer counties of California.
 A quarantine was established, and eradication efforts followed.
 These sightings in the mainland United States are generally quarantined infestations that have been eradicated.

 CLIMEX, a modeling software, has been used to map the future trajectory for the fruit fly in terms of opportunities for increasing its distribution.
 This was tested both under current and future predicted climate conditions, given the current research on climate change.
 Under current conditions, the fly's projected distribution includes much of the tropics and subtropics and extends into areas like Mediterranean Europe.
 The model predicts optimal climate conditions in the southeast United States.
 Under climate change conditions, the spread overall increases as the fly is less limited by cold weather.
 However, its distribution does possibly decrease in areas where precipitation decreases.

 Habitat

-These tephritid fruit flies are found in tropical areas.
-B. dorsalis also prefers to pupate in shaded rather than brightly lit areas, moist over dry soil, and in soil with larger particles (particle size greater than or equal to 2.5 mm) than in soil with smaller particles.
+B. dorsalis prefers to pupate in shaded rather than brightly lit areas, moist over dry soil, and in soil with larger particles (particle size greater than or equal to 2.5 mm) than in soil with smaller particles.

-They can be found in the USA, China, the UAE, the rest of Southeast Asia, India, Brunei, Malaysia, the Philippines, The Mariana Islands, Timor Leste, Pakistan, Taiwan and the rest of South Asia.
-One male fly was recently found in New Zealand, but it is so far unclear as to whether a breeding population has been established.